Home

 Yes in some cases you can get a perfectly healthy ragdoll lower cost, due to cattery closing, loss of cat sales and hurry to place them due to older age.

-A pet owner or breeder that early alters might say that by selling kittens with spay and neuter contracts is risking a buyer not altering and that these purchasers will breed the cats and contribute to the overpopulation while slightly true all breeders are contributing to this as well when they breed cats or sell breeding cats.
-I have included problems that have been seen whether or not they happen often or less is unknown.
+Some Breeders will alter kittens before they leave a cattery, this is fine also it is personal choice.
+A pet owner or breeder that early alters might say that by selling kittens with spay and neuter contracts is risking a buyer not altering and that these purchasers will breed the cats and contribute to the overpopulation while slightly true, a purchaser should be trusted or not sold to if you suspect they will not honor your wishes, By all means all breeders are contributing to the over population very well when they breed cats or sell breeding cats to breeders.

-Problems include:
+Problems can include:

-Delayed closing of the growth plates resulting in more longer leggier animals mostly seen in dogs but studies shown in cats as well. some experts believe this is ok and has no Ill effect but it can result in weaker thinner bone mass, taking away the sex hormones too early will seal off femur bone growth while the tibia continues to grow longer, this makes the animal grow taller then it should have been genetically, this can increases pressure on the long bone and can result in pain and more prone to fractures, usually the bad results go unnoticed due to the animal growing with the problems and getting use to it from the day it was altered.
-Even though the growth plates close between 8 and 14 months altering a cat at 6 months has benefits for the growth plates because the hormone will remain in weeks after altering and perhaps small amounts are still made for proper health, the main goal is to wait until the cat is sexually mature not just for the growth plate reason but also these below.
+resulting in more longer leggier animals, some experts believe this is ok and has no Ill effect but it can result in weaker thinner bone mass.
+Taking away the sex hormones too early will seal off femur bone growth while the tibia continues to grow longer, this makes the animal grow taller then it should have been genetically, this can increases pressure on the long bone and can result in pain and more prone to fractures, usually the bad results go unnoticed due to the animal growing with the problems and getting use to it from the day it was altered.
+Even though the growth plates close between 8 and 14 months altering a cat at 6 months has benefits for the growth plates because the hormone will remain in weeks after altering and perhaps small amounts are still made for proper health but not enough to cause sexual behavioir, the main goal is to wait until the cat is sexually mature not just for the growth plate reason but also these below.

-Infection or stones can be from a bad diet, lack or water or water high in calcium or dirt like substances, kidney problems or other infections or virus's and other issues such as stress.
+Infection or stones can be from a bad diet, lack of water or water high in calcium or dirt like substances, kidney problems or other infections or virus's and other issues such as stress.

-Death risk in young animals usually under 5 months old
+Death risk in young animals usually under 4 months old

 Many animals die every day from any kind of surgery not just early alter but the risk is greater for a 10 week old kitten as oppose to a 20 week old kitten (5 months) Vets must pay special attention to a kittens glucose levels as well as giving the right amount of anesthesia it is critical to be sure the animal is strong and healthy for altering at this tender age.
 Many young animals are dying on the tables of vet offices and no breeder will admit this and if they make it nobody will ever be able to tell if these will be the ones with future health cases, in many cases death is not an issue but it is a risk not worth taking.
 Many vets still will not do early alter and if they start then I would be very careful of inexperienced vets working on your kittens.

-Sexual behavior increase in some animals altered before 6 months:
+Sexual behavior increase in some animals altered before 6 months: Mostly seen in Dogs.

-Psychological problems noise fears and juvenile like tendencies:
+Psychological problems/ noise fears and juvenile like tendencies:

 Different body shape not what they would appear to be if altered later: